-Your eye is numbed, so you shouldn't have any discomfort.
+Your eye is numbed, so you should not have any discomfort.
 You may be asked to look in different directions to improve the ultrasound image or so it can view different areas of your eye.

-A lubricant placed on the ultrasound wand may run on your cheek, but you won't feel any discomfort or pain.
+The gel used with the B-scan may run down your cheek, but you will not feel any discomfort or pain.